 Bereavement

-If you die or become incapacitated and your legal heirs or representatives want to withdraw any remaining balance in your eToro account, they must provide us with official duly-authenticated legal documents from the applicable authorities in the relevant jurisdictions.
+If you die or become incapacitated and your legal heirs or representatives want to withdraw any remaining balance in your etoro account, they must provide us with official duly-authenticated legal documents from the applicable authorities in the relevant jurisdictions.
 We will only allow your legal heirs or the representatives to withdraw your money after we check such documents, and are satisfied that he / she has the authority to do this.

 Assignment and novation